What Should I Do If My Conservatory Is Leaking?

 A leaking conservatory roof could be caused by a variety of issues.
 To better determine why your roof is leaking, please refer to the list below.

-Slipped roof panels create gaps around the parameter of the roof.
+- Slipped off roof panels – Slipped roof panels create gaps around the parameter of the roof.
 You can repair roof panels and roof capping.
 However, we would recommend using a professional repair person with experience in repairing damaged conservatory roofs.
 Our team of expert installers can provide you with further information if required.

-Badly fitting lead flashing can be a major cause of leaks.
+- Lead Flashing – Badly fitting lead flashing can be a major cause of leaks.
 The material used is durable, but may show signs of wear on older conservatories.
 Unfortunately, there is no quick fix for this problem and would be an issue where you will have to consult a trusted local installer.

-Roof vents can be simple to repair.
+- Roof Vents – Roof vents can be simple to repair.
 They are used to combat ventilation in conservatories.
 However, if the roof vent is the cause of the leak, it’s most likely been installed incorrectly.

-Deteriorating rubber sealant can let in drafts and water.
+- Sealant – Deteriorating rubber sealant can let in drafts and water.
 In the event of this, contact your local installer.